nlanky/pale-pass/README.md

 - `name` - How you want the name of the villager to appear in the UI.
 - `occupation` - This will be shown in several places in the UI to add some character to the villager.
 - `description` - This is shown when you click on a villager on the villagers view.
+- `specialty` - A villager can have one of six specialties: Builder (decreased build/repair times), Gatherer (increased resource gathering rates), Healer (decreased recovery times), Scout (allows exploring more map tiles), Soldier (increased military strength), or Spy (shows more enemy town stats).
 - `canRecruit` - Whether the player can recruit this villager in the villagers view.
 - `requirements` - See "Adding a building".
 - `gatherResources` - See "Adding a building".